 For Hardcore Gaming

-Taking a look at the name tag, you would have gotten a decent idea what sort of laptop these are, however, if you still want to dig up the details let me fill you in that these are some of the top designed laptops that don’t shy away when it comes to performance.
+Taking a look at the name tag, you would have gotten a decent idea of what sort of laptop these are, however, if you still want to dig up the details let me fill you in that these are some of the top designed laptops that don’t shy away when it comes to performance.

-They are almost complete with full fledged desktops when it comes to hardware components such as heavy-duty graphics that support all the fancy technologies like the new tracing and DLSS 2.0 or AMD fidelity fx.
+They are almost complete with full-fledged desktops when it comes to hardware components such as heavy-duty graphics that support all the fancy technologies like the new tracing and DLSS 2.0 or AMD fidelity fx.
 Being a high-tier laptop also requires a robust amount of heat dissipation like copper ventilation and multiple heat sinks and cooling fans which adds a massive toll on the weight of a laptop.